Samoed/fish-pdm/README.md

 # fish-python-autovenv

-Fork of [fish-poetry](https://github.com/ryoppippi/fish-poetry) and modified for pdm.
+Fork of [fish-poetry](https://github.com/ryoppippi/fish-poetry) and modified for usage with all venv.

 Hooks into a change virtual environment for your project.